 Tutor roundtables are an opportunity for all tutors to gather, discuss topics, and share information.
 Roundtables are held quarterly and are a chance for tutors to learn and share techniques.
 Contact the PCLC to sign up.

 Tuesday, February 27 – Citizenship Resources

 Thursday, May 10 – Social Language vs. Job /Academic Language

 The PCLC will provide you with resources appropriate for your learner.
 We have a wide range of books and other materials available for tutors to check out to use with their learners.
-Please follow the following link to see a list of available resources.
 For assistance, please contact PCLC.

 Online and Library Resources

 Looking for lesson plans, activities, or more information about adult education and literacy?
 Check out the following resources available online or in our resource room.